daniel-strauss/blog/content/posts/information_theory_in_llm_theory.md

-## Data Compression and LLMs
+### Data Compression and LLMs

 As one might be able deduct from the definition of entropy made in previous Section, there is a strong link between data compression and information theory.
 Entropy of an information source is the amount of bits its optimal lossless compression holds on average.
 Basically ever since humanity developed new lossles compression techniques to express the same data with less bits.
 To do that, modeling the probability space, that generates the data, well is helpfull.
-In several work neural networks as transformers or other architectures have been used to compress data and ahieved good performances. <!--- in the online (Bellard, 2021; Mao et al., 2022) and offline settings (Valmeekam et al., 2023).-->
+In several work neural networks as transformers or other architectures have been used to compress data and ahieved good performances. <!--- in the online (Bellard, 2021; Mao et al., 2022) and offline settings (Valmeekam et al., 2023).--> As data compresson and data generation usually both rely on having some kind of representation of the datas probability distribution data generators, seem to be well suited for data compression.

 Also in {{< cite "deletang2024language" >}} the performance of several LLMs as lossles data compressors has been evaluated.
 They did not only test the performance of LLMs on the compression of text data, but also on image and audio data.
 Interestingly the compresion rates of LLMs, such as of Llama 2 (7B) and of Chinchilla 70B, outperformed PNG on the compression on image data, and FLAC on the compression on audio data.